vaibhavvraj/udaan-website/README.md

 ## 💡 Purpose

-This project was created to provide Udaan with a modern digital platform that:
+This project was created to provide Udaan with a digital platform that:

 - Introduces visitors to the organization's mission
 - Highlights community initiatives and impact
 - Encourages volunteering and participation
-- Makes information easily accessible across all devices
+- Makes a donation seamless and easy

 ---

 ## 📈 Future Improvements

 - Multi-language support
-- Event management portal
+- Better payment integration
 - Blog and news section
 - Backend-powered contact form with email notifications
 - Website analytics and performance monitoring